Tomecek/MRI-Scans-Model/README.md

 ## Contributing Guidelines
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards.

+##Further improvements
+- In case of training and testing Machine Learning models its always better to use tools that can help us effectively track different experiments that could improve our         models.
+In the future we will definitely consider using tools such as `MLFlow`, to help us with exactly that.
+- We used `GradCAM` as a attempt to interpret decisions made by CNN that we can say was in some way successful.
+There are similiar techniques of Class activation mapping and it would be interesting to showcase them and compare but unfortunately we didn't manage.